EveryOneIsGross/matmolQUERY/README.md

 # Expensive

-The number of API calls depends on the number of responses generated for each cell in the matrix.
-According to your code:
+The number of API calls depends on the number of responses generated for each cell in the matrix:

 Outer nodes (cells on the edges of the matrix) generate 3 responses each.
 Inner nodes (cells not on the edges) generate 5 responses each.